 In the meanwhile, our rail consultants, Engineering Integration Limited, are working on the Secondary Phase of our Feasibility Study, which we are aligning with the needs of the OBC to maximise efficiency.

 We are also helping Cotswold District Council draft the specification for an in-depth study of transport options in the Cirencester area, focussing largely on the Cirencester - Kemble link but also addressing the need for an integrated public transport system to include the villages too.
 We will ensure the study takes full account of the urgent need to offer solutions to the climate crisis and to meet the UK's Net Zero carbon targets.

 It's all very exciting, and we have been talking to various local organisations to explain the idea.
 You can find a video of our presentation on the website of the Cirencester Science & Technology Society.

-We're hoping to be able to organise a public consultation meeting in the Corn Hall in the next few months, so if you're interested you can come and tell us what you think of the idea.
+We're hoping to be able to organise a public consultation meeting in the centre of Cirencester in the next few months, so if you're interested you can come and tell us what you think of the idea.
 We're keen to hear all the pro and con aspects, so that we can get the best possible service for the maximum number of people!